kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 - Servo
 - LibWeb for Ladybird

 The Ladybird is a new browser engine from scratch by [Andreas Kling](https://awesomekling.github.io) (he was ex-Apple who works for WebKit - as far as I follow him on Twitter and I watch him on YouTube).
 In a video, Andreas mentioned that he and the team have [a plan to move the Ladybird code from C/C++ into Swift](https://www.youtube.com/watch?v=DSEZ2ZYLdHg).
 I'm excited and waiting that day happen.
-But, it's not happened.
+But, it's not.
 Instead, [Andreas and the team decide to move it into Rust with help from AI](https://ladybird.org/posts/adopting-rust/) - because the C/C++ interopability on Swift doesn't match the expectation criteria for them.
-Honestly, I'm sad because I'm really wanna see the browser engine build with Swift from scratch - mix with C/C++ interopability - oh, hi [Skia](https://github.com/google/skia) and [Harfbuzz](https://github.com/harfbuzz/harfbuzz).
+Honestly, I'm sad because I'm really wanna see the browser engine build with Swift from scratch.

 Rather than waiting and waiting to see that day happen, why don't I made a try to make a browser engine with Swift from scratch?